 Extra Help During the Pandemic:

 - Covid Scholarships: A limited number of partial scholarships are available for licensed therapists in practice.
-The deadline for submitting requests is May 1, 2020.
 If you are unable to afford the full course fee because you have been especially hard hit by the Covid virus, please contact us at firstname.lastname@example.org with Covid Scholarship in the subject line and briefly tell us why you need the scholarship.